 For mobile apps, probably the easiest strategy to grow and get a bigger market share is to localize an app.
 By having customers and users from different countries, you will have a wider and more diversified customer profiles, that can in turn, become your ambassadors and invite more users to your app or game.

-What are the best markets to localize an app or game for?
+What are the best markets for game / app localization?

 Locale is a combination that indicates both country and language, for example, en-US or en-UK.
 Even two locales with the same spoken languages can have many cultural differences, like wording, displaying dates and numbers and much more.